Aramideh/What3Words/README.md

 ### Introduction

-This example illustrates the implementation What3Words Java API for GE Smallworld.
+This example illustrates the implementation of What3Words' Java API for GE Smallworld.

 For More information on What3Words please refer to What3Words(https://what3words.com)